epam/edp-codebase-operator/documentation/codebase_controller.md

 of the source code from the specified repository are performed.
 - *Ensure Gerrit Replication*.
 The replication configuration of a newly created Gerrit project is set up.
 The replication is enabled if the vcs_integration_enabled field in the edp-config config map is set to true.
-- *Ensure Perf Integration*.
-The deprecated step.
 - *Ensure Deploy Config in Git*.
 Instructions on how to deploy this codebase in Kubernetes are added.
-- *Ensure S2i Image Stream*.
-The deprecated step that should be deleted in https://jiraeu.epam.com/browse/EPMDEDP-4116.
 - *Ensure Jenkins Folder CR*.
 Custom resource for Jenkins folder is added to hold CI/CD pipelines related to this codebase.
 - *Cleaner*.
 The technical step, it ensures that all workspaces are wiped out.